Mishych/Secret_scaner/README.md

 ## Usage

-To use the script, run the following command with the necessary arguments:
+To run a script that scans files in the repository for secrets, run the following command with the necessary arguments:

 ```bash
 python script_name.py -t <GITHUB_TOKEN> -o <REPO_OWNER> -r <REPO_NAME> [-p <REPO_PATH>] [-re <REGEX_PATTERN>] [-f <FILE_PATTERNS>]